linked-db/linked-ql/site/overview.md

 → All in just `~100 KiB` (min+zip)

-Conceptually, these are not separate features – they are aspects of the same thing: **the application-database relationship, *formalized* at the query boundary**.
+It comes with a unified set of drivers that makes it work across PostgreSQL, and MySQL/MariaDB, and across runtimes and environments – server, browser, worker, edge.

-LinkedQL ships with a cross-runtime protocol that makes it usable from the browser — and virtually any JavaScript environment.
-(See [the guide](/guides/edge))
+Applications and agents get a universal database contract (`db.query()`) that works as a single replacement for the traditional database stack.

-It also ships with an embeddable, in-procews database: [**FlashQL**](/flashql) — that lets you have the full LinkedQL contract locally.
-FlashQL extens LinkedQL with:
+LinkedQL also ships with an embeddable, in-process database: [**FlashQL**](/flashql) — that lets you have the full LinkedQL contract locally.
+FlashQL extends LinkedQL with:

 + offline sync as an engine-level capability
 + data federation over disparate data sources

----
+The entire model lets you build realtime, local-first, and offline-first applications without an extra dependency or secondary infrastructure.

 ## Why LinkedQL

-There's a whole category of tooling, infrastructure, and manual effort dedicated to exposing and querying the dabatade, and keeping runtime and lifecycle states in sync:
+There's a whole category of tooling, infrastructure, and manual effort dedicated to exposing and querying the database, and keeping runtime and lifecycle states in sync:

 + an ORM to query and model objects from relational data
 + an API server (REST/GRAPHQL) to expose data to application clients